-Danny raced forward through the parted teenagers and knelt next to Kwan.
-"His skin is healing really well," the boy explained, "His breathing is even and the welts are slowly disappearing."
+Danny raced forward through the teenagers and knelt next to Kwan.
+"His skin is healing really well," the boy explained, "his breathing is even and the welts are slowly disappearing."
 Danny raised his head and smiled.
 "He should even wake up within the next couple of hours."

 The small boy's thrilled expression lifted the hopes of the other children.
 Even Amber and Chris' lips twitched upward.

-"So what are we gonna do now?" an overweight boy asked.
+"So what are we gonna do now?"
+Devon, the overweight boy, asked.

 The others shuffled in place in response to Devon's question and looked towards the Golden Trio.
 Danny, Sam, and Tucker jerked in surprise at the questioning gazes sent their way.
 They honestly hadn't expected their classmates to accept their leadership so easily.
-Of course many of the popular kids like Paulina and Dash seemed quite uncomfortable with the situation, but it was a start.
+Of course many of the popular kids like Paulina and Dash seemed quite uncomfortable with the situation, but it was a start at least.

 Tucker powered up the weapon on his wrist while Sam pulled on her spider-backpack and Danny ordered Kwan and Dash to lift Mr. Lancer.

 The raven haired boy gave the goth a look.
 "What Sam said, but nicer.
-Remember, this is about survival.
-We're going to have to get a little dirty," he declared, hoping no one would complain.
+Remember, this is about survival so we're going to have to get a little dirty," he declared, hoping no one would complain.